Lexus: Operations

 Lexus International coordinates the worldwide operations of Toyota's luxury division from the brand's global headquarters, located in Nagoya, Aichi.
 Corporate entities further include the brand's Japan Sales and Marketing and global Product and Marketing Planning divisions.
 While organizationally separate from its parent company, Lexus International reports directly to Toyota chief executive officer Akio Toyoda.
 In the U.S., brand operations are managed by the U.S. Lexus division, which is headquartered in Plano, Texas.
 In Europe, Lexus operations are managed by Lexus Europe, located in Brussels.
 Companion design facilities are located in Southern California and central Japan, with the head design studio devoted entirely to Lexus models in Toyota City, Aichi.

 Lexus sales operations vary in structure by region.
 In many markets, such as the U.S., the dealership network is a distinct organization from corporate headquarters, with separately owned and operated Lexus showrooms.
 By contrast, in Japan all 143 dealerships in the country are owned and operated by Lexus.
 Several markets have a designated, third party regional distributor; for example, in the United Arab Emirates, sales operations are managed by Al-Futtaim Motors LLC, and in Costa Rica, Lexus vehicles are sold via regional distributor Purdy Motors S.A.
 Other officially sanctioned regional distributors have sold Lexus models prior to the launch of, or in absence of, a dedicated dealership network.

 The Lexus brand launched in the Indian market in 2017, with the models RX450h, LX450d, LX570, ES300h, NX, LS.
-Dealerships in Mumbai, Delhi, Gurgaon, and Bangalore became operational in March 2017, when the brand began sales in India with a second set of dealerships opening in Chandigarh, Kochi, and Chennai toward the end of 2017.
+Dealerships in Mumbai, Delhi, Gurgaon, and Bengaluru became operational in March 2017, when the brand began sales in India with a second set of dealerships opening in Chandigarh, Kochi, and Chennai toward the end of 2017.
 This made Lexus the fifth luxury brand to be launched in India, after Mercedes-Benz, Porsche, BMW, and Audi.